 - The Application Group was created with the “Orange” tag restriction, so each of its applications (Calculator and Notepad) can be launched only on machines in that Delivery Group that have the tag “Orange”: VDA 102 and 103.

-Note that machine VDA 102 has both tags (Red and Orange), so it can be considered for launching the applications and the desktop.
+Machine VDA 102 has both tags (Red and Orange), so it can be considered for launching the applications and the desktop.

 Example 2: More complex layout